Shah dynasty: Absolute monarchy (1768–1846)

 In 1743, Prithvi Narayan Shah became the ruler of Gorkha.
 He declared war on other principalities, defeating them one by one.
-In September 1768, he established the unified kingdom of Gorkha.
+On 25 September 1768, he established the unified kingdom of Gorkha.
 He became the first king of the unified kingdom named as Asal Hindustan.
 He, his sons and their successors continued fighting and defeating other kingdoms and enlarging the kingdom of Gorkha.
 In 1814, the Anglo–Nepalese War between Gorkha and the East India Company began.
 By 1815, the Shah king had been thoroughly defeated.
 By 1816, Gorkha had lost one-third of its territory.
 The Shah kings continued to rule as absolute monarchs until 1846, when the political order changed from absolute monarchy to constitutional monarchy.

 Hereditary prime ministers (1846–1951)

 In 1846, the Rana dynasty gained power in Nepal.
 The Ranas became prime ministers and reduced the King's status to a figurehead position.
 The Ranas ruled Nepal as hereditary prime ministers though in the name of the figurehead king.
 In 1950, the Shah king King Tribhuvan went into exile in India.
 He and his family, including the crown prince Mahendra, later returned.
 After India became a secular state in 1950, and the remaining rajas retired, Nepal was the only remaining Hindu kingdom.
 In 1951, with the help of India, a popular politician common man Matrika Prasad Koirala became the prime minister of Nepal.
 Tribhuvan returned to Kathmandu.
 The Shah dynasty regained control and the prime minister, Mohan Shamsher Jang Bahadur Rana, resigned.
 King Tribhuvan ruled until 1955 and King Mahendra ruled until 1972.
 Mahendra's son, Birendra, became king.